Peter Cook: Revival

 In late 1989, Cook married for the third time, to Malaysian-born property developer Chiew Lin Chong in Torbay, Devon.
 She provided him with some stability in his personal life, and he reduced his drinking to the extent that for a time he was teetotal.
 He lived alone in a small 18th-century house in Perrins Walk, Hampstead, while she kept her own property just 100 yd away.

-Cook returned to the BBC as Sir Arthur Streeb-Greebling for an appearance with Ludovic Kennedy in A Life in Pieces.
+Cook returned to the BBC as Sir Arthur Streeb-Greebling for an appearance with Ludovic Kennedy in A Life in Pieces (1990 TV series).
 The 12 interviews saw Sir Arthur recount his life, based on the song "Twelve Days of Christmas".
 Unscripted interviews with Cook as Streeb-Greebling and satirist Chris Morris were recorded in late 1993 and broadcast as Why Bother? on BBC Radio 3 in 1994.
 Morris described them:

 It was a very different style of improvisation from what I'd been used to, working with people like Steve Coogan, Doon Mackichan and Rebecca Front, because On the Hour and The Day Today were about trying to establish a character within a situation, and Cook was really doing 'knight's move' and 'double knight's move' thinking to construct jokes or ridiculous scenes flipping back on themselves, and it was amazing.
 I mean, I held out no great hopes that he wouldn't be a boozy old sack of lard with his hair falling out and scarcely able to get a sentence out, because he hadn't given much evidence that that wouldn't be the case.
 But, in fact, he stumbled in with a Safeways bag full of Kestrel lager and loads of fags and then proceeded to skip about mentally with the agility of a grasshopper.
 Really quite extraordinary.

 On 17 December 1993, Cook appeared on Clive Anderson Talks Back as four characters – biscuit tester and alien abductee Norman House, football manager and motivational speaker Alan Latchley, judge Sir James Beauchamp, and rock legend Eric Daley.
 The following day, he appeared on BBC2 performing links for Arenas "Radio Night".
 He also appeared in the 1993 Christmas special of One Foot in the Grave ("One Foot in the Algarve"), playing a muckraking tabloid photographer.
 Before the end of the following year, his mother died, and a grief-stricken Cook returned to heavy drinking.
 He made his last television appearance on the show Pebble Mill at One in November 1994.